 - Protect from any possible re-freezing.

 - Try to ensure the person is rehydrated.
 Rehydration means making sure a person takes in enough water to make up for lack of water in the body (dehydration).
+Warm drinks should be used where possible.

 - Treat hypothermia and any other injuries.